s-ndipchaudh-ri/text-file-analysis-system/README.md

 Prerequisites:

-Give configuration of your database in dbconfig file.

-Before you begin, ensure you have Node.js installed on your machine.
+Before you begin, ensure you have Node.js and Postgres installed on your machine.

+A. Give configuration of your database in dbconfig file.

-Installation:
+B. Installation:

     1. Install Dependencies: Open your terminal and navigate to the root directory of the project.
-Run the following command to install all necessary dependencies: npm install
+Run the following command to install all necessary dependencies:
+    ----> npm install

-2. Start the Application: Once the installation is complete, start the application by running: npm start
+    2. Start the Application: Once the installation is complete, start the application by running:
+    ----> npm start

     This command will start the server on the designated port 8001, and you should see a message indicating that the server is running.

 Testing the API